specklesystems/speckle-docs/user/concepts.md

 A project also contains further options for managing your data using **models** and **versions**.
 Don't worry about these yet - we'll cover them in the following sections.

-### Who can I share Projects with?
+### Who Can I Share Projects With?

-Projects can be either Private, Link Shared or Discoverable;
+Projects can be either Private or Link Shared;

 - **Private**: People need to be added to the project team to access it
 - **Link Shared**: Anyone with the link or `projectId` can view the project
-- **Discoverable**: The project may be offered for discovery via UI or API without knowledge of the `projectId` or specific permissions

 Anyone invited as a team member can have one of 3 levels of access to the project, depending on which role you assign them:

 - **Owner**: Full access, including deletion rights and editing user permissions.
-- **Editor**: Can edit the project's contents (create new Models and Versions) but cannot edit project details (name and description) or manage permissions.
+- **Editor**: Can edit the project's contents (create new models and versions) but cannot edit project details (name and description) or manage permissions.
 - **Viewer**: View-only access to a project.

-### How do I use Projects?
+### How Do I Use Projects?

 Projects are the main mechanism by which data is shared between people and applications.
 For example, you could create a project in Revit and send that data to your server.
 Then, any of your colleagues with access to that project could view the data in the browser or receive the data in Grasshopper, Rhino, Revit, etc.